 Deeply informed by the legacy of post-independence avant-gardes and the vernacular traditions of her native Morocco, Bouchra’s approach develops strategies of storytelling at the intersection of history and micro-narratives.
 Combining documentary and conceptual practices, she investigates questions of self-representation, autonomous agency, and forms of resistance of communities rendernd invisible by the nation-state model.

-Elisabeth is an environmental and human rights activist, designer, artist, curator, educator and teaches the course "Communication & Presentation Skills for Interdisciplinary and Transdisciplinary Teamwork".
+Elisabeth Kopf is an environmental and human rights activist, designer, artist, curator, educator and teaches the course Experimental Project Work as well as part of Cross-disciplinary Project Work.
 Her autodidactic studies and projects led to the opening of the studio "Design Buero Baustelle" in 1999, where international clients as well as self-initiated projects keep her and her higly transdiciplinary network busy.

 Elisabeth's work stands for cross-border thinking, for conceptual and progressive design, and she is relentlessly engaged with future-oriented initiatives.
 She is the founder of "Babylon Design School", and she has co-initiated the research and education project "Alphabet of Life – Nature’s Learning Lab".
 She is a member of "AGI – Alliance Graphique Internationale" and of "Design Austria".